 Antisocial personality disorder (APD or ASPD) facts

-- A personality disorder (PD) is a persistent pattern of internal experience and behavior that markedly differs from what is considered normal within the person's own culture.
+- A personality disorder (PD) is a persistent pattern of internal experience and behavior that markedly differs from what people consider normal within the person's own culture.

-- Personality disorders are grouped into clusters A, B, and C based on the dominating symptoms.
+- Mental health professionals group personality disorders into clusters A, B, and C based on the dominating symptoms.

-- Antisocial personality disorder is a diagnosis that is characterized by an enduring pattern of disregarding and violating the rights of others with symptoms having been present since 15 years of age and may include symptoms like breaking laws, repeated deceitfulness, starting fights, a lack of regard for their own safety or the safety of others, a lack of guilt and taking personal responsibility, a tendency to act impulsively, and irritability.
+- According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), the antisocial personality disorder is a diagnosis that a mental health professional can only assign when the individual is 18 years of age or older and has an enduring pattern of disregarding and violating the rights of others with symptoms having been present since the age of 15 years.
+The diagnosis may include symptoms like breaking laws, repeated deceitfulness, starting fights, a lack of regard for their own safety or the safety of others, a lack of guilt and taking personal responsibility, a tendency toward impulsivity and irritability.

-- Although not a formal diagnosis, psychopathy is thought to be a more severe form of antisocial personality disorder.
-Specifically, in order to be considered a psychopath, a person must have a lack of remorse or guilt about their actions in addition to demonstrating antisocial behaviors.
+- Although not a formal diagnosis, psychopathy is a more severe form of antisocial personality disorder.
+Specifically, in order to be considered a psychopath, a person must have a complete lack of conscience, having absolutely no remorse or guilt about their actions, in addition to demonstrating antisocial behaviors.